 Moving on, we’ll visit neighboring resorts, Disney’s Yacht and Beach Club.
 While two separate resorts, they are both connected and share some amenities.
 This resort area is our favorite place to spend time at Walt Disney World.

 Things to Do at Disney’s Yacht and Beach Club While Resort Hopping:

 - Sit in a swing on the beach and take in the views.

 - Hang out in the Yacht Club lobby.

 - Locate the Ariel statue in the Beach Club Villas.

 - Grab a bite to eat at Hurricane Hanna’s.

 - Have dinner at Yachtsman Steakhouse.
 (Reservation Required)

-- Enjoy the breakfast with a buffet at Ale and Compass.
+- Enjoy breakfast with a buffet and entree at Ale and Compass.
 (Reservations)

-- Explore the indoor/outdoor walkway between Beach and Yacht Club.
+- Explore the indoor/outdoor walkway between the Beach and the Yacht Club.

 - Lounges: Martha’s Vineyard and Crew’s Cup

-- At Christmas, see the train station and gingerbread carousel.
+- Bonus: See the train station and gingerbread carousel at Christmas.

-Next, we’ll take a look at Disney’s Swan and Dolphin hotels and the Swan Reserve.
-These resorts are unique because while they sit on Disney property, they are owned and operated by Marriott.
+Next, we’ll examine Disney’s Swan and Dolphin Hotels and the Swan Reserve.
+These resorts are unique because while they sit on Disney property, Marriott owns and operates them.